Accident and Emergency

 Please be aware we prioritise the treatment of our patients according to the seriousness of their condition so you may see people who arrived after you being treated before you.

-Please note, arriving by ambulance does not always mean you'll be seen sooner than if you had walked into A&E.
+Please note, that arriving by ambulance doesn’t always mean you’ll be seen sooner.

 All patients are assessed by a doctor or nurse before any treatment takes place.
 This is called "triage" and helps the team work out what order to see patients in, so they see the most seriously unwell people first.

-Some people will be given a prescription and sent home, with instructions on what to do next.
+• Some people may be given a prescription and sent home with care advice.

 Who will I see